This is what we want to accomplish with The Comic Sutra:

 We want to portray better-balanced gender dynamics.
 The Kama Sutra and other similar texts are riddled with misogyny and postulations of women’s inferiority.
 Those attitudes may have been acceptable hundreds - or even thousands - of years ago, but cultural norms have changed and continue to evolve.
 The gender equity we portray isn’t novel, but we want to give it room to flourish in new ways.

 We want to promote positive conversations around sex.
 Sexual and reproductive discourse - particularly in America - is often rife with judgment, shame and condemnation.
-We’ve chosen to donate a portion of the proceeds from this project to Lady Parts Justice (LPJ) because we believe ALL individuals should have unrestricted autonomy over their own bodies and choices.
+We’ve chosen to donate a portion of the proceeds from this project to Abortion Access Force (AAF), because we believe ALL individuals should have unrestricted autonomy over their own bodies and choices.
 LPJ promotes informed decision-making and fights for safe, dignified, and affordable sexual and reproductive healthcare.